Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 - Color range: Liquitex Professional offers a wider range of colors than Liquitex Basics (116 colors vs 72 colors).
 This is because Liquitex Professional uses a wider range of pigments, including some that are more expensive and harder to find.

-- Consistency: Liquitex Professional has a more consistent viscosity across colors and finishes, has heavy-body paints, while Liquitex Basics can have some variation in consistency between colors and finishes and leans more to soft body.
+- Consistency: Liquitex Professional has a more consistent viscosity across colors and finishes, and has heavy-body paints, while Liquitex Basics can have some variation in consistency between colors and finishes and leans more to a soft body.

 - Techniques: While both paints can be used for a wide range of acrylic painting techniques, Professional paint will be better for texture and impasto.